 Equilibrium can be visualized by using a simple free body diagram, Fig.1.
-The three components of the first order stress tensor, σ_i , act on plane $(P_1P_2P_3)$ and balance with the six symmetric components of the second order stress tensor, σ{ji} , which act on the adjacent orthogonal surfaces at point P. First and second order stress tensors components exist at point P in the limit as points P_1 , P_2 , and P_3 approach point P 1.2.2 Eigenvalue-eigenvector decomposition of the second [Frederick and Chang, (1972)].
+The three components of the first order stress tensor, σ_i , act on plane $(P_1P_2P_3)$ and balance with the six symmetric components of the second order stress tensor, σ{ji} , which act on the adjacent orthogonal surfaces at point P. First and second order stress tensors components exist at

+[Frederick and Chang, (1972)].